What are herniated discs?

 Most people who receive laser therapy and spinal decompression treatments have improved symptoms during or just after the first treatment.
 However, we will give you the necessary help and advice to help you long after your treatment plan to ensure herniated discs in the rear view forever.

 To find out more about these treatments, please explore our website further.
-If you would like to book an appointment at The Mayfair Clinic and begin your journey to recovery, please contact us using the buttons below.
+If you would like to book an appointment at The Mayfair Clinic and begin your journey to recovery get in touch below.